Bloodborne: The Board Game Review | Designer: Eric M. Lang, Michael Shinall | Publisher: CMON Limited | Year: 2020

 A final criticism I should mention concerns the game’s cooperative design.
 Put simply: I find this to be a mostly fun game albeit one offering a poor cooperative atmosphere.
 The most successful approach to winning multiplayer games has the Hunters spreading out and uncovering tiles as quickly as possible.
 Experienced players will therefore spend a lot of time isolated from one another and when enemies activate, they mostly ignore other Hunters in the area and only attack the player whose turn has just resolved.
 With one minor exception, there are no cards or abilities that bestow bonuses to allies, no real mechanics for teaming up on enemies, and overall very little incentive for players to ever stick together or discuss tactics outside of a boss fight.
 That can make table talk feel rather cold.

 This is a terrible shame because when it does serve up a chapter that doesn’t feature too many awkward rules or scenarios, Bloodborne: The Board Game can be an enjoyably breezy experience.
 Video game fans will certainly feel at home with the theme.
 It may not be as bleak or as gory as its namesake, but this adaptation does capture the Bloodborne vibe fairly well and it isn’t afraid to offer up a fresh spin on previously seen events.
 There are some welcome doses of originality where the writers have explored their own ideas and interpretations (alongside dialogue from the video game) to create something that feels faithful as well as familiar.

-Bloodborne: The Board Game is a clear case of try before you buy, but (for patient players anyway) this base set holds enough content and enough promise to be worthy of a spin at the very least.
-There are a wealth of expansion boxes available for converts to enjoy — expansions which I’ll be sure to share my thoughts on, assuming I ever get around to unwrapping all of them!
+Bloodborne: The Board Game is a difficult game to fully recommend, but (for patient players anyway) this base set holds enough content and enough promise to be worthy of a spin at the very least.